 Afterpay Ltd (ASX: APT)

 Afterpay holds the distinction of being one of the most volatile shares on the ASX in recent years.
-In 2020 alone, Afterpay shares have been priced at $30, $40 back down to $8 and then back up to $40, then up to $60, then $80, then $95.97 (its current all-time high).
+In 2020 alone, Afterpay shares were priced at $30, $40 back down to $8 and then back up to $40, then up to $60, then $80, then around $120 by the end of the year.
+That momentum has continued into 2021 with the Afterpay share price hitting a new, all-time high of $151.22 in late January this year.
 It’s been a wild ride to watch, to say the least.

 But that’s because Afterpay has had its fair share of bulls and bears, and seems to prove the bears wrong every time.
-It was the pioneer of the whole ‘buy-now, pay-later’ concept, which has turned into one of the greatest ASX success stories of recent times.
-It was originally thought that (like so many tech pioneers) it would be overtaken by a newer competitor that did what Afterpay does, but better.
+The company was the pioneer of the whole ‘buy-now, pay-later’ concept, which has turned into one of the greatest ASX success stories of recent times.
+Many originally thought that (like so many tech pioneers) Afterpay would be overtaken by a newer competitor that did what it does, but better.

 Turns out consumers still love Afterpay and its now-powerful brand.